 York College takes affirmative action to ensure that applicants are employed and that during employment faculty and staff are treated without regard to their religion or national origin.
-Such action includes but is not limited to: employment, upgrading, demotion or transfer, recruitment or recruitment advertising, termination rates of pay or other forms of compensation.
+Such action includes but is not limited to: employment, upgrading, demotion or transfer, recruitment or recruitment advertising, termination, rates of pay or other forms of compensation.

 York College does not ascertain religious affiliation, and assessment of ethnicity is confined to the affirmative action categories.

-York College communicates the obligation to provide equal opportunity without regard to religion or national origin in such a manner as to foster understanding, acceptance, and support among the administrators, supervisors and all employees, as follows:
+York College communicates the obligation to provide equal opportunity without regard to religion or national origin in such a manner as to foster understanding, acceptance, and support among the administrators, supervisors and all employees, without regard to religion or national origin, as follows: